 I have already emphasized the relevance of people-oriented development in several ways.
 However, I would like to return to people once more.
 This time we look at people as leaders.
 There is considerable discussion about how AI and digitalization are changing employees’ roles and tasks.
 Although this is true, we may not be paying enough attention about the required changes for leadership and leaders.
 In the 2010s we were creating many control-focused administrative duties for managers and many IT-systems were used to confirm that managers were following the procedures.
 With digitalized business solutions, many of these control-oriented actions are handled by technology.
 As a result, managers hopefully will be again available for leading their own people.

 Perhaps you noticed that the fifth guideline is different.
 It is more a development target than a guideline.
 Why did I pick this one?
 Many companies are questioning how to initiate cultural transformation and what is the necessary approach for change management.
 For digital business solution implementation and cultural commitment, I strongly believe in crowdsourcing.
 You can start crowdsourcing with your own managers.
 This can be done by systematically preparing managers for their upcoming leader focused roles.
 When managers are prepared for leading instead of administration, they will also be your best partners for change management actions.
-When change tigers are integral in different teams, changes happen.
-Otherwise, you are shouting to the wind.
+When change tigers are integral in different teams, changes begin to happen.
+Otherwise, you might end up shouting to the wind.

 Start organizational and cultural changes with systematic internal leadership development.

-Do you find something interesting or are you disagreeing about some claims?
+Do you find something interesting or do you disagree about some claims?
 Organizational and cultural changes are a very broad topic.
 It is not possible to figure out all of the relevant aspects and perspectives in one blog.
 Please contact me, if you would like to discuss in more detail the organizational and cultural changes in digitalizing industries!
 My contact information is as follows: +358 44 5841 702 or firstname.lastname@example.org

-Author: Teemu Metsola, Director, Midagon Digital Business Services
+Author: Teemu Metsola, Director, Digital Business Services

 It takes skill to identify potential benefit sources of modern technologies in different industrial contexts.…